Eddie Cochran: Death

-On the evening of April 16, 1960, Cochran and his friend and fellow performing artist, Gene Vincent, had just finished performing at the last of their scheduled concerts at the Bristol Hippodrome.
-Having returned to the Royal Hotel at the bottom of Park Street and gathering their belongings, their taxi arrived.
+On the evening of April 16, 1960, Cochran and his friend and fellow performing artist Gene Vincent had just finished performing at the last of their scheduled concerts at the Bristol Hippodrome.
+Having returned to the Royal Hotel at the bottom of Park Street and gathered their belongings, they waited for their taxi to arrive.
 They travelled along the Bath Road in a cream-coloured 1960 model Ford Consul Mark II saloon from Bristol towards London to Heathrow Airport.
 At about 11:50 p.m. that night, the driver, 19-year-old George Martin (no relation to the record producer of the same name) lost control of the vehicle, which crashed into a concrete lamppost at Rowden Hill in Chippenham.
 In addition to Cochran and Vincent, the other passengers in the vehicle were Sharon Sheeley, and Patrick Tompkins (the tour manager, 29 years old).
 At the moment of impact, Cochran (who was seated in the center of the back seat) threw himself over Sheeley to shield her.
 The force of the collision caused the left rear passenger door to open, and Cochran was ejected from the vehicle, sustaining a massive traumatic brain injury from blunt force trauma to the skull or a cerebral contusion.
 The road was dry, and the weather was good, but the vehicle was later determined to be travelling at an excessive speed.
 No other vehicle was involved in the incident.

 The occupants of the vehicle were all taken to Chippenham Community Hospital and later transferred to St. Martin's Hospital in Bath.
 Cochran never regained consciousness, and he died at 4:10 p.m. the following day – Easter Sunday.
 Sheeley suffered injuries to her back and thigh, Vincent suffered a fractured collarbone and severe injuries to his legs, and Tompkins sustained facial injuries and a possible fracture of the base of the skull.
 Martin did not sustain significant injuries.
 At the time of his death, Cochran was 21 years old.